A Parameter-Space Study of Carbon-Oxygen White Dwarf Mergers: Results

 We show the differences between similar and dissimilar-mass merger remnants using two representative examples in Figs.~\ref{fig:mergersampling1} and~\ref{fig:mergersampling2}: a 0.4 - 0.8 {\Msun} highly dissimilar and a 0.6 - 0.6 {\Msun} equal-mass merger, respectively.
 One sees that the remnant morphologies are very different, consistent with previous work.
 The 0.4 - 0.8 {\Msun} merger features a cold, nearly non-rotating and thus spherically symmetric remnant core, surrounded by a hot envelope with roughly equal degeneracy and thermal support, which itself is surrounded on the equatorial plane by a rotationally supported non-degenerate thick disk that holds most of the angular momentum.
 The accretor forms the core, largely undisturbed by the merger, while the envelope and disk are composed almost entirely out of donor material.
-The hottest points are on the interface between the core and the envelope.\footnote{The higher temperatures near the core are spurious; see Sec.~\ref{ssec:spheat}} The 0.6 - 0.6 {\Msun} remnant, on the other hand, has a massive, warm, partly rotationally supported and thus ellipsoidal core, and a very small but thick disk, both of which consist of material from both stars.
+The hottest points are on the interface between the core and the envelope.\footnote{The higher temperatures near the core are spurious; see Sec.~\ref{ssec:spheat}} The 0.6 - 0.6 {\Msun} remnant, on the other hand, has a massive, hot, partly rotationally supported and thus ellipsoidal core, and a very small but thick disk, both of which consist of material from both stars.
 No distinct envelope is formed.
-The hottest points are within the remnant core, just above and below the equatorial plane, arising from accretion stream material pushed out by the shrinking dense torus.
+The hottest points are within the remnant core, just above and below the equatorial plane, arising from accretion stream material pushed out by the shrinking dense torus. \notetoeditor{The entire figure set can be found at http://astro.utoronto.ca/$\sim$cczhu/FigSet.tar.gz}

 A good way to visualize how mergers transition between dissimilar and similar-mass is to look at changes in the remnant properties with varying donor mass.
 In Fig. \ref{fig:constacc}, we show curves for accretors of 0.65 (left) and 1.0\,\Msun (right).
 One sees that remnants of highly dissimilar-mass mergers, with mass ratio $\qm\equiv M_\mrm{d}/M_\mrm{a} \lesssim0.5$, have properties resembling the 0.4 - 0.8 {\Msun} merger: their donor and accretor barely mixed, their temperature curves have off-center hot plateaus, and their angular velocity profiles feature an off-center bump.
 The equal-mass, $\qm=1$ cases resemble the 0.6 - 0.6 {\Msun} remnant: they have flat temperature profiles and centrally peaked angular velocity profiles.
 Intermediate cases have intermediate profiles, with the bumps in the temperature and angular velocity profiles widening with increasing {\qm}.
 The 0.4 - 0.8 {\Msun} and 0.6 - 0.6 {\Msun} remnants therefore lie at the extremes of what merger remnants look like.